LimpidTech/vimpy/README.md

     from vimpy import variables
     variables.globals['example_data'] = 'Okay!'

-This allows you to change many Vim options as well as for plugins that don't provide a Pythonic interface.
+This allows you to change many Vim options - as well as options for plugins which don't provide a Pythonic interface.
 Other plugins can access these variables just as you would expect.
 For instance, you could check the value of the variable that we just set by simply executing `:echo g:example_data` from Vim's command mode.

 [ExamplePlugin]: https://github.com/LimpidTech/VimpyExample